About Swedish BankID

 Headless authentication

-If you want to send headless authentication requests (typically from a backend or app to backend system) via Signicat, you must use our Authentication REST API or OIDC CIBA protocols.
+If you want to send headless authentication requests (typically from a backend or app to backend system) with Signicat, you must use our Authentication REST API or OIDC CIBA protocols.
 For more details, see for example Authentication Rest API > Headless flow.

 Result with user information